Register marriage

 Marriage registration:

-- If foreign law is to be observed: 64 to 125 euros
+- if foreign law is to be observed: 75 Euro to 140 Euro

 Marriage ceremony:

-- Marriages outside of the office rooms and office hours (Saturdays and Friday afternoons): 175 euros
+- Marriages outside the office and office hours (Saturdays and Friday afternoons): 210 euros

 If, after completing the examination, the registrar determines that the requirements for marriage have been met, you can get married within 6 months.
 After that, the marriage must be registered again.